Kolossal Music

 • Start simple right-hand tunes.

-Goal: Play one melody with your right hand smoothly, even if very short.
+Goal: Play three melodies with your right hand smoothly, even if very short.

 Preliminary Music